Foster Youth Education in California: What You Need to Know

 If becoming a resource parent isn’t an option, there are other you can invest in the life of a foster youth.
 Consider donating to local organizations that provide critical needs and services to foster youth and former foster youth.
 For example, AFS’s Transition Aged Youth programs and services are designed to support transition-aged and emancipating foster youth with life skills, education and job support, transitional housing and independent living skills they’ll need as they transition to adulthood.

-Even small donations can have a big impact. $25 will go towards providing a foster youth with a new backpack, books, technology needs or supplies they need for school.
+Even small donations can have a big impact.
+A $25 will go towards providing a foster youth with a new backpack, books, technology needs or supplies they need for school.

 When foster youth receive a quality education, we all benefit.
 No matter how you can help, it’s critical we all invest in the youth of our community so there’s a more hopeful tomorrow.